Sabir222/BookLab/README.md

 - 💬 Comment and discuss books with an upvote system
 - 💻 Join real-time chat rooms to talk about books with others

+> **Note:** Important Note: This project is coded mostly without AI assistance, except for writing documentation for functions and the project itself, and explaining concepts related to the project.
+After all, the core purpose of this project is learning through hands-on experience and personal problem-solving.

 ### Apps

 - [Backend](./apps/server/)